 Why Are Some Dogs Protective When Owners Get Intimate?

 You are on the couch with your new significant other when things are getting quite romantic.
-The movie you were watching together is no longer relevant, and the bowl of pop-corn is put aside.
-Suddenly, every thing disappears and it is just about you and your loved one.
-You start hugging and kissing, and just as eating the most delectable chocolates, one leads to another, until suddenly Rover jumps and wedges in between you. ''Oh, Rover!
-Go back to your place! '' you claim.
+The movie you were watching together is no longer relevant, and the bowl of popcorn is put aside.
+Suddenly, everything disappears and it is just about you and your loved one.
+You start hugging and kissing, and just as with eating the most delectable chocolates, one thing leads to another . . . suddenly Rover jumps and wedges in between you. ''Oh, Rover!
+Go back to your place!'' you claim.

 ''Now, where were we?''

 Shortly after, the scene repeats, and you end up closing your dog in his crate or in another room.
-Your significant other starts questioning you what's the problem with him, and you both assume he is probably jealous.
+Your significant other starts asking you what's wrong with Rover and you both assume he is probably jealous.